 Complete conjugations of some important regular Italian verbs.

-Italian Verb PARTIRE (to go away)
+Italian Verb CREDERE (to believe)

-Partire is a regular verb.
-It is intransitive.
-It conjugates with the verb essere.
+Mangiare is a irregular verb.
+It is transitive.
+It conjugates with the verb avere.
 Below you will find all its indicative forms (present, present perfect, imperfect, past perfect, past definite, past anterior, future simple and future perfect); all its subjunctive forms (present, present perfect, imperfect and past perfect); all its conditional forms (present and past); its imperative forms; its gerund (past and present); its infinitive (past and present) and its participles (past and present). […]

 Read more